stone315/ZipSim/README.md

 ```

 ## Summary
-In the project, the goal os to develop differenet automonous agents to meet the requirements of ZIPAA, ZAA, and more under different environmental condition.
+In the project, the goal os to develop differenet automonous agents to meet the requirements of ZIPAA, ZAA, and more under different environmental conditions.

 - Double-delivery rate less than 1 in 1000 flights (ZIPAA)
 - Crash rate less than 1 in 100 flights (ZAA)